ZiyueWang25/Kaggle_G2Net/1D_Model/readme.md

 ## DATA SETUP (assumes the [Kaggle API](https://github.com/Kaggle/kaggle-api) is installed)

-1. If there is no `dataset` folder in the current folder, please download it from the google drive and put it inside this folder
+1. If there is no `data` folder in the parent folder, please
+   1. download it from the google drive
+   2. put it inside parent folder
+   3. rename the folder as `data` folder

-## Below are the shell commands used in each step, as run from the top level directory
+## Below are the shell commands used in each step, as run from current directory

+1. Download kaggle competition data
-1. cd dataset/
+   1. `cd ../data/`
-2. kaggle competitions download -c g2net-gravitational-wave-detection
+   2. `kaggle competitions download -c g2net-gravitational-wave-detection`
-3. unzip -q g2net-gravitational-wave-detection
+   3. `unzip -q g2net-gravitational-wave-detection`
-4. cd ../
-5. python reproduce.sh
+2. Generate whiten wave from competition data
+   1. run notebook `1D_Model/notebooks/generate_whiten_wave.ipynb)`
+3. Reproduce Result
+   1. `cd ../1D_Model/`
+   2. reproduce models:`./reproduce_train.sh`
+   3. reproduce predictions: `./reproduce_infer.sh`

-## MODEL BUILD: There are two options to produce the solution.
+## MODEL BUILD: There are three options to produce the solution.

 1) very fast prediction: run `notebook/stacking.ipynb`
     a) runs in 2 hours